kirkbyers/git-presentation-july-2017/main.md

 Forking a project allows a developer to work independently while giving them an organized path to keep up to date with latest changes and pushing changes to repo.

-We'll add a little bit of structure to the basic process to give us added benifits.
+We'll add a little bit of structure to the basic process to give us added benefits.

 --